Introduction

 3. Fruits

-Certain fruits provide manganese along with other essential nutrients.
+Some fruits also provide manganese along with other nutrients.

 4. Black Tea